Onramp

 - Source: bank account ID (

-- Destination: Conduit custody wallet ID (
+bank_...) — the origin of the funds. - Destination: wallet ID (

-- Purpose (optional): transaction purpose code
+- Purpose (optional): transaction purpose code (recommended).

-- Reference (optional): transaction reference
+- Reference (optional): your internal tracking reference.

 Transaction flow